MasterJ93/ATProtoKit/API_GUIDELINES.md

 	try container.encodeIfPresent(self._indexedAt, forKey: .indexedAt)
     ```

-There are multiple kinds of models: main models, definition models, output models, and requestBody models.
+There are multiple kinds of models: main models, definition models, record models, output models, and requestBody models.

 ### Main Models
 - Documentation for the models are as follows: